Course Outline

 e) Final submission meeting: The submission meetings will commence in week 13 of the semester.
 Interview times are booked through the course coordinator via SONIA.
 It is expected that students will have addressed all feedback provided during the teaching period and have their completed Practicum Portfolio ready for final grading.

-NOTE: Students are required to complete and submit an approved log of hours form to SONIA online once the PERs have been approved and signed off by the placement coordinator.
+NOTE: Students must complete and submit an approved Timesheet form for each placement site attended to SONIA online once the SPERs have been approved and signed off by the placement coordinator.

-FINAL GRADES FOR THIS PLACEMENT COURSE WILL NOT BE RELEASED UNTIL THE LOG OF HOURS FORM HAS BEEN SUBMITTED AND APPROVED IN SONIA.
+FINAL GRADES FOR THIS PLACEMENT COURSE WILL NOT BE RELEASED UNTIL All PLACEMENT TIMESHEETS HAVE BEEN SUBMITTED AND APPROVED IN SONIA.

 Criteria: